RPF-Search: Field-based Search for Robot Person Following in Unknown Dynamic Environments: Abstract

 \section{Abstract}

 Autonomous robot person-following (RPF) systems are crucial for personal assistance and security but suffer from target loss due to occlusions in dynamic, unknown environments.
 Current methods rely on pre-built maps and assume static environments, limiting their effectiveness in real-world settings.
 There is a critical gap in re-finding targets under topographic (e.g., walls, corners) and dynamic (e.g., moving pedestrians) occlusions.
-In this paper, we propose a novel heuristic-guided search framework that dynamically builds environmental maps while following the target and resolves various occlusions by prioritizing high-probability areas for locating the target.
-For topographic occlusions, a belief-guided search field is constructed and used to evaluate the likelihood of the target’s presence, while for dynamic occlusions, a fluid-field approach allows the robot to adaptively follow or overtake moving occluders.
-Past motion cues and environmental observations refine the search decision over time.
+In this paper, we propose a novel heuristic-guided search framework that dynamically builds environmental maps while following the target, and explicitly addresses these two types of occlusions through distinct mechanisms.
+For topographic occlusions, a belief-guided search field estimates the likelihood of the target’s presence and guides search toward promising frontiers.
+For dynamic occlusions, an observation-based search strategy adaptively switches between a fluid-following field and an overtaking potential field based on occluder motion patterns.
 Our results demonstrate that the proposed method outperforms existing approaches in terms of search efficiency and success rates, both in simulations and real-world tests.
-Our target search method enhances the adaptability and reliability of RPF systems in unknown and dynamic environments to support their use in real-world applications.
-Our code, video, experimental results and appendix are available at \href{https://medlartea.github.io/rpf-search/}{https://medlartea.github.io/rpf-search/}.
+Our target search method enhances the adaptability and reliability of RPF systems in unknown and dynamic environments, supporting their use in real-world applications.
+Code, video, and experimental results are available at \href{https://medlartea.github.io/rpf-search/}{https://medlartea.github.io/rpf-search/}.